 The blanket curls upward.

-Trim strands unevenly and separate yarn fibers lightly with fingers after attaching.
+Trim the mane unevenly and separate yarn fibers gently using fingers after attaching.

-Avoid high dryer heat because it can tighten the blanket corners and shrink the mane strands unevenly.
+Avoid high dryer heat because it can tighten the blanket corners and shrink the mane unevenly.

 Is this horse crochet lovey pattern beginner friendly?